anasgauba/ChatRoom/README.md

       "Add" button, then if you want this newUser to type a message, select him from "All" listView and send the message.
    - NOTE: The program will not add a blank message into the chat, meaning if the textField is empty, the user can't send a message.
+   - NOTE: In this chatRoom program, a user can type in as many messages he wants until he/she wants to logOff (I implemented like that because in real chatRoom, a user a luxury to type in as many messages he/she wants).